 Director Bob Clark, who fought his studio to bring A Christmas Story to the big screen, went to great lengths to create a realistic tale of growing up through the lens of 1940s nostalgia.
 “Bob cut out parts of the set’s floor so that the camera could get low enough to give a true child’s perspective,” remembers Zack, who calls the film’s “unapologetic honesty” one of the reasons it remains in so many hearts.

 And although A Christmas Story takes place in December, the film transcends the holiday season.
 “It’s a family movie that’s about a relationship between a father and a son,” says Scott.
-“It’s also a multigenerational film; if you’re six or you’re 78, it doesn’t matter.”
+“It’s also a multigenerational film; if you’re 6 or you’re 78, it doesn’t matter.”

 In the years since its 1983 release, the film has only grown more popular.
-Scott notes that a life-size statue of his character Flick with his tongue stuck to a flagpole stands in Hammond, IN — the hometown of author Jean Shepherd, upon whose novel A Christmas Story is based.
+Scott notes that a life-size statue of his character Flick with his tongue stuck to a flagpole stands in Hammond, Indiana — the hometown of author Jean Shepherd, upon whose novel A Christmas Story is based.

 “My favorite memory was seeing the exterior of the house on Cleveland Street in Ohio.
 Every other house on the street had brown, dead grass, but one was covered in fake snow and fake icicles.
 It was really breathtaking — the beautiful, perfect, snow-covered house and glistening icicles.
 You realize that’s all made magic.”

 For more on your favorite stars, pick up the latest issue of Closer Weekly, on newsstands now — and be sure to sign up for our newsletter for more exclusive news!